Skin sensory receptors: How context affects touch response

 For example, in a 2012 study that took place at the California Institute of Technology, researchers wanted to see how much the primary somatosensory cortex (S1) in the brain processes the pleasantness of social touch.

-They recruited 18 heterosexual men and had them put on a virtual reality-like goggles that show who will be doing the massage.
-The video showed either a slim woman in a black evening gown with a welcoming demeanor or a man in a black tank top and blue jeans who had a cold, standoff-ish behavior.
-The men could not see the actual person who is in the room with them since they were faced down.
+The men could not see the actual person who was in the room with them since they were faced down.
 At some point in the video, the actress or actor moved to the side of the screen and “caressed” the subjects’ legs for a few seconds, but they could not see their own leg in the video or the caressing action itself.

 Meanwhile, they could feel the touch that synchronized with the action in the video where the experimenter in the room synced their movements with the video.
-Each subject underwent four trials where they see the person “caress” and feel the caress and see the person “caress” with no actual caress.
+Each person underwent four trials where they see the person “caress” and feel the caress and see the person “caress” with no actual caress.

-While none of the subjects actually saw who did the touching, the experimenter is the same woman who did all the caressing.
+While none of the men actually saw who did the touching, the experimenter is the same woman who did all the caressing.
 Everyone gave the actor a negative rating and the actress a positive one.

-A similar study was done in 2014 in Germany where 40 heterosexual men were to respond to a female or male experimenter’s touch.
-The researchers wanted to see how oxytocin—often dubbed as the “love hormone”— affects social touch response.
 First, half the group received three puffs of oxytocin spray up their nose, and the others received a placebo (table salt water solution).
 Instead of wearing goggles like the other study, they were put inside a MRI scanner with either a male or female experimenter in the room whom they had met earlier when they entered the room.
 Like the previous experiment, the same female experimenter touched all the subjects’ lower leg under certain cues.

-However, the subjects couldn’t see who touched them and believed that they were being touched by the same experimenter they had met earlier.
+However, the men couldn’t see who touched them and believed that they were being touched by the same experimenter they had met earlier.
 Although all rated the female touch to be more pleasant than being touched by a male, those who received the oxytocin had a higher increase in the pleasantness than the placebo group where both groups believed they were touched by a woman.

 However, there was no significant increase of pleasantness in any group when they think they were touched by a man, not even those with an oxytocin boost.
-Surprisingly, men who had autistic traits did not have a higher increase in pleasantness when they think they were touched by a woman.
+Surprisingly, men who had autistic traits did not have a higher increase in pleasantness when they thought they were touched by a woman.

 Expectations and context on sensory receptors